DK96-OS/changelist-sort/README.md

 Otherwise, a new Changelist will be created that matches the module name.
 - Underscores are replaced with spaces.
 - Each Word in the Name will start with an uppercase letter.

+## Remove Empty Changelists
+You can remove all empty changelists after a sort has completed by adding the `-r` flag, or `--remove-empty` argument.